zenoss/ZenPacks.zenoss.Memcached/README.markdown

     zenoss restart

 ### Developer Installation (link mode)
-If you wish to further develop and possibly contribute back to the PostgreSQL ZenPack you should clone the [git repository][], then install the ZenPack in developer mode using the following commands.
+If you wish to further develop and possibly contribute back to the Memcached ZenPack you should clone the [git repository][], then install the ZenPack in developer mode using the following commands.